Nearly all cyclists use long intervals in one form or another.

 The results of this study are interesting for several reasons.

-The three interval formats induced slight differences in work intensity.
+The three long interval formats induced slight differences in work intensity.
 Percent of peak heart rate was reported to reach 94%, 90% and 88% for the 4×4, 4×8 and 4×16 interval, respectively.

 These differences in intensity become even more obvious when reviewing the blood lactate measurement sampled during the workouts.
 Average values taken after the third and fourth work period showed 13, 10 and 5 mmol/L lactate for 4×4, 4×8 and 4×16, respectively.